 1. When can the Wyoming Division of Criminal Investigation (DCI) investigate?

 DCI has original jurisdiction to conduct investigations involving violations of the Wyoming Controlled Substance Act and violations involving organized criminal activity across jurisdictional boundaries.
-DCI will also investigate violations of computer crimes and suspected violations involving the sexual exploitation of children as.
+DCI will also investigate violations of computer crimes and suspected violations involving the sexual exploitation of children.
 When it involves other crimes, DCI must be requested to investigate by a municipal, county, state or federal law enforcement agency, county or district attorney or upon direction of the Governor.

 2. Can I ask DCI to conduct an investigation?

 No, a request must be made by municipal, county, state or federal law enforcement agency, county or district attorney or upon direction of the Governor for DCI to conduct a criminal investigation unless it involves drug or organized crime activity.

 3. I have a complaint regarding local law enforcement, who do I talk to?

 We suggest you make your complaint to that law enforcement agency so it can be resolved at that level.
 If that fails, we suggest you contact the County or District Attorney of jurisdiction with your complaint.

 4. I have information regarding a crime, who do I report it to?

 We suggest you report it to your local County Sheriff Office or Police Department, local Crime Stoppers or other crime tip lines.
 DCI will take information regarding crimes and provide the information to local law enforcement agencies.